KrishnakanthSrikanth/Restaurant-Billing-Ordering-System/README.md

 # Restaurant-Billing-Ordering-System
-Developing a restaurant ordering system using the object-oriented programming (OOP) paradigm in Python
+Developing a restaurant ordering system with and without using the object-oriented programming (OOP) paradigm in Python